sandialabs/lim1tr/README.md

     - "Layer Map": a map of the first and last control volume indies in each layer (dictionary)
     - "Temperature": temperature (2D array)
     - "Interface Temperature": temperature at each material interface (2D array)
-    - Species mass concentration indexed by user defined species names, if present (2D array)
+    - Species mass concentration indexed by user-defined species names, if present (2D array)
 - Dictionary of the rate of change of state variables with respect to time at each control volume and simulation time
     - "Time": simulation time (1D array)
     - "HRR": volumetric heat release rate from chemical reactions (2D array)
-    - Species mass concentration rate indexed by user defined species names, if present (2D array)
+    - Species mass concentration rate indexed by user-defined species names, if present (2D array)

 ### User Guide
 The user guide for version 1.0 can be found at